wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 2.1.3 16/02/2012 =
+- Rebuild for SVN after WP restored the plugin and messed things up

+= Version 2.1.2 16/02/2012 =
+- Lost in SVN after WP restored the plugin and messed things up

 = Version 2.1.1 16/02/2012 =
 - Removed the Thanks section to keep Wordpress mavens happy
 - Recoded the strip_images function to hopefully get rid of the phantom url problem (urls with no image on the end of them).